victoriyaforsythe/PyIRI/README.md

 ## Example: Single‑Location Diurnal Variation

-To evaluate parameters at a single location, provide locations:
+To evaluate parameters at a single location, provide scalar longitude and latitude values:

 ```python
 alon = 10.